Connecticut Board of Regents for Higher Education: Proposals

-In December 2015, the Board of Regents proposed that criminal convictions be considered in employment decisions concerning professors in the university system.
+In December 2015, the board proposed that criminal convictions be considered in employment decisions concerning professors in the university system.
 The proposed change came after Connecticut State Senator Kevin Witkos called for accountability after a Central Connecticut State University professor, Ravi Shankar, received a raise while serving time in prison over multiple criminal convictions.

-In October 2017, the Board of Regents unveiled a proposal dubbed "Students First" to consolidate management of the twelve community colleges under a single accreditation to become the Community College of Connecticut.
+In October 2017, the board unveiled a proposal dubbed "Students First" to consolidate management of the twelve community colleges under a single accreditation to become the Community College of Connecticut.
 Various back office functions, such as facilities, financial aid, fiscal affairs, human resources, information technology, and institutional research were also planned for consolidation.

-The proposal was rejected on April 24, 2018 by the New England Association of Schools and Colleges-Commission on Higher Education (NEASC-CIHE), serving as a regional accreditor for the community colleges, although the Commission left open the possibility of pursuing the plan as a new institution.

-On March 24, 2022, the New England Commission of Higher Education accepted CSCU’s substantive change proposal, giving the system the green light to proceed with the plans to merge Connecticut’s 12 legacy community colleges.

-On July 1, 2023, the commission granted Connecticut State Community College (CT State or CSCC) initial accreditation as a new singly accredited comprehensive community college and now the largest community college in New England.

-The combined institution will include the roughly 70,000 students at its twelve predecessor institutions with over 300 academic programs offered across its statewide branch and satellite campuses.
+The proposal was rejected by the New England Association of Schools and Colleges-Commission on Higher Education (NEASC-CIHE), the colleges' accreditor, although the commission left open the possibility of pursuing the plan as a new institution.
+Five years later, in 2022, the New England Commission of Higher Education accepted CSCU's substantive change proposal, giving the system the green light to proceed with the plans to merge Connecticut's 12 legacy community colleges.
+In 2023, the commission granted Connecticut State Community College (CT State or CSCC) initial accreditation as a new singly-accredited comprehensive community college and now the largest community college in New England.
+The combined institution includes the roughly 70,000 students at its twelve predecessor institutions with over 300 academic programs offered across its statewide branch and satellite campuses.